athornton/JupyterCon-2018-talk/talk.rst

 * Enormous amounts of technical debt.

 But...it also gets the job done.
+The analysis software encodes literally hundreds, perhaps thousands, of astronomer-years of work on difficult problems.

 We have to please a bunch of stakeholders.